-Holli Keeble - CEO of Tyneside Cinema, one of Film Hub North's lead venues - was in attendance to experience the sights and sounds of the festival.
+Holli Keeble - CEO of Tyneside Cinema - was in attendance to experience the sights and sounds of the festival.
 In her blog, she discusses the unlikely opportunities afforded by Margate's lack of dedicated cinema venues and the festival's commitment to make-shift cultural spaces, and unpacks a programme boasting archive dreamlands, contemporary dystopias and expanded cinema events that bridge the gap between past and present.

 Dreamlands, dystopias, past and present

 I left Newcastle in late-morning, boarding a train bound for Margate on a 350-mile mission to see and experience the Margate Film Festival.
 This is a relatively new event on the south east coast, bordered by the sea and born out of the area's changing cultural landscapes.
 Its theme in 2019 was Against the Tide: A Cinematic Exploration of a Shifting Time and Place.

 I was excited for the festival and to visit the seaside town once marred by socio-economic problems, but now gaining a reputation for the regeneration in its cultural and heritage sectors and its status as an increasingly popular choice for those wanting to escape London.
 I arrived early evening to a beautiful slate grey sky - straight out of a Turner – and to the sight of “Dreamland” in lights.
 I was immediately charmed.